Bio2Byte/simsapiper/README.md

         nextflow run simsapiper.nf -resume 9ae6b81a-47ba-4a37-a746-cdb3500bee0f
         ```
     Attention: last state will be permanently overwritten
-- All intermediate results are unique subdirectory of the folder `work` \
+- All intermediate results are unique subdirectory of the directory `work` \
     Find directory hash for each step in `*.nflog`
 - Run in the background: launch simsapiper in a [screen](https://gist.github.com/jctosta/af918e1618682638aa82)
     ```bash